tobchen/patient-index/README.md

 ### Patient Index Feed

-The *Patient Index* Feed component polls the *Patient Index* regularly for updated patient resources and generates HL7v2 ADT-A01 or -A40 messages depending on wether the updated resource has a `link` field or not.
+The *Patient Index* Feed component polls the *Patient Index* regularly for updated patient resources and generates HL7v2 ADT-A01 or -A40 messages depending on whether the updated resource has a `link` field or not.
 These messages are queued to be sent to the given HL7v2 receiver.

 ![Patient Index Feed Polling](./patient-index-feed/polling.svg)